waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The Hiker on 1F at (6,7) will move if shown the revived HELIX fossil Pokémon.
     - The scientist in the Cinnabar Lab Fossil Room can 'un-revive' a fossil Pokémon.
     - Presenting the revived HELIX fossil Pokémon to the Rocket Grunt on B2F will trigger a new event.
     - The 'fossil' the Rocket Grunt wants is the MOON STONE.
+(Result: Failed.
+Dialogue unchanged.)
     - A specific, non-fossil Pokémon from Mt.
 Moon (e.g., Geodude) will satisfy the Grunt.
     - The Hiker on Mt.
 Moon 1F at (6,7) is part of a chained quest.
     - The 'fossil' the Grunt wants must be stolen from the Pewter City Museum of Science.